Events 2019

 You can see the Layers of London website here.

-Psychiatrist and filmmaker Dr Khaldoon Ahmed will take us on a journey of the construction of Asylums in the 19th Century, to their eventual demise to luxury housing.
+Come and visit Tooting Library and learn about the construction and demise of Springfield Hospital with Dr Khaldoon Ahmed, a psychiatrist and filmmaker who will take us on a journey from the construction of asylums in the 19th Century to their eventual demise as luxury housing.

 Supported by the Heritage Lottery Fund, Khaldoon and a team of volunteers looked at the history of Springfield Hospital, originally built in 1841, now being redeveloped into apartments and new mental health facilities.
 In this talk he will present his findings, and show a short work-in-progress film about the old psychiatric intensive care unit at Springfield that was demolished last month.
 The talk will also include a discussion on architecture and the treatment of mental illness.